Mold Compass Free mold guidance and practical resources

 Overview

-Hattiesburg receives roughly 58.9 inches of precipitation per year at an average of 66.5 F, which means it experiences frequent wet weather.
+Hattiesburg receives roughly 58.9 inches of precipitation per year.
+That rainfall creates recurring opportunities for roof, window, and drainage defects to admit water.
 Statewide weather patterns in Mississippi compound local risks, since humidity swings and storm seasons can push indoor moisture above safe levels.

 Hattiesburg Code Enforcement is the contact for property maintenance concerns.